 7. Always reward

 What’s the point of working so hard if the efforts are not even recognized?
-Best of the call centers and telemarketing companies prize their agents who meet the team targets on the monthly basis.
+Best of the call centers and telemarketing companies prize their agents who meet the team targets on a monthly basis.
 Practices like these will encourage agents to become the awardee, raising the overall productivity and service level phenomenally.

 8. Eradicate incompetency with speech analytics

 Technology has enabled us to not just gather data but analyze the irregularities or the issues in your agent’s conversation.
 This can be done through speech analytics that offers an excellent room to improve the agents’ communication level.
 You can find out where the agents are lacking in their conversation and provide them an on-target training to weed off any sort of inefficiency, making your call center the best in the market.

 9. Targets and KPIs

 “What is measured, can be managed” is an excellent saying that fits in every business.
 Yes, you have offered some unparalleled training to your agents.
 Now what?
 How will you see if the agents are actually conforming to your expectations?
 For this, call centers set some specific KPIs and time-bounded targets so as to keep a close check on realistic goals and assess the actual performance of your agents’ efforts.